The OPEN Path

 - Ralph Waldo Emerson

-To follow the OPEN Path you would develop an Implementation Intention such as, “When I encounter high-risk situation X, I will execute tactic Y.” You have to exercise your will to carry out your plan, and then, like a scientist, you observe what happens.
-If you get the expected outcome, you are on the right track.
-Congratulations!
+To follow the OPEN Path you would develop an Implementation Intention such as, “When I encounter high-risk situation X, I will execute tactic Y.” Now you have an opportunity to research the effects your intention has on the way events unfold, by carefully observing what happens.

-However, if things did not work out as you expected, nature is telling you that cause-and-effect play out differently than you thought.
-Consequently, and you must modify your understanding of cause-and-effect, so you can develop a plan that takes this new knowledge into account.
-Then, you execute the new plan and be open to the feedback nature gives you, and so forth.
-Over time you will develop a more sophisticated understanding of cause-and-effect in your universe and a progressively more realistic and effective set of coping tactics.
+It is essential that you continue to modify your understanding of cause-and-effect, so you can adaptively respond to the current challenge you face.
+As you continue to adjust your understanding on the basis of the feedback nature gives you, you will, over time, develop a more sophisticated understanding of cause-and-effect in your universe and a progressively more realistic and effective set of coping tactics.

 The OPEN Path refers to: Outcome, Plan, Execute, Nurture: